Jazz in January Board of Directors

 Isaac Rothschild received his B.A. in Political Science from the University of Denver and his J.D from the University of Arizona.
 Isaac served for two years as a Law Clerk for Federal District Court Judge Raner Collins.
 He is currently an Associate at Mesch, Clark & Rothschild specializing in bankruptcy and business reorganization.
 He has been recognized as a Rising Star of the Southwest by Super Lawyers and one of the top 50 Pro Bono Attorneys in Arizona.
 Isaac serves on the Board of Directors of Arts of All, whose programs are designed to provide a quality art focused education and experience for children, youth and adults with and without disabilities.
 He also serves on the Board of Directors and chairs the Committee of Directorship for the Tucson Jewish Community Center.
 Among his other community activities, he serves on several committees for the Community Foundation for Southern Arizona.
 As a person who lives and works in downtown Tucson, he is an advocate for its growth and the businesses, restaurants and culture that make downtown Tucson home.
 He has also somehow convinced Tanya Miller, his beautiful and intelligent wife, to tolerate him.

-Steven Pope’s background includes significant managerial, training and consulting experience.
+Steven K. Pope has a background including significant managerial, training and consulting experience.
 Pope is a veteran of the print and electronic media industries and has also done consulting and training in the internet and financial arenas.
 Immediately prior to his retirement at the end of 2016 Pope managed the activities of Tucson Local Media in the position of Publisher for the Explorer, Inside Tucson Business, The Foothills News, the Marana News, Tucson Weekly and the Desert Times.
 Earlier in his career, he has worked in senior management positions for Gannett, Knight Ridder, the Tucson Star, Swift Communications, Media News Group and Huckle Communications and Freedom communications with regional and national responsibilities including the COO position of Huckle Communications.
 Pope has also operated his own newspaper and internet consulting company.
 Pope believes in community service and has served in leadership positions on numerous Boards in every location he has lived.
 Pope has a special affinity for the arts and has served on the boards or advisory boards of the Paradise Center for the Arts, (MN), the Fine Arts Center, Colorado Springs, (CO), the Bravo Vail Valley Music Festival, Vail, (CO), the Houston (TX) Theatre Under the Stars, the Arizona Theatre Company, and the Southern Arizona Arts and Cultural Alliance.
 Not for profit governance, marketing and capacity building are key knowledge areas for Pope and he currently serves on five not for profit boards and serves pro bono as the Vice President of Professional Development for the Southern Arizona Chapter of SCORE.
 Pope holds a Bachelor of Science degree from California State University, San Bernardino, California in economics and a Master of Business Administration degree from California State University, Dominguez Hills with a concentration in marketing and finance.

-Lou’s service to and results for organizations has spanned from coast to coast.
+Louis Salute’s service to and results for organizations has spanned from coast to coast.
 The impact realized through his involvement has transformed nonprofits at the financial, programmatic, and service delivery levels.
 Recently retired from a distinguished 37-year career with the Boy Scouts of America and the Boys and Girls Clubs of America, Lou continues to work with non-profits, professionally and as a volunteer to make the community a better place.
 Having raised annual, capital and endowment dollars from the community over his career gives Lou a unique perspective of not only fund raising, but friend raising.
 With a motto of “Good enough isn’t good enough,” Lou has always strived to be “The best of the best,” in all his endeavors with the organizations he guides.
 Challenges Lou has accepted and results he has attained include successful capital campaigns, retiring substantial organizational short and long-term debt while adding needed staff, establishing balanced operations and initiating an endowment program that secured more than $20-million in commitments in its first five years.
 Lou has also successfully taken operating funds to new heights.
 Lou serves on two non-profit boards in Tucson.
 He is currently Vice President of Endowment for the Catalina Council, Boy Scouts of America and Treasurer for Jazz in January.
 His love for Scouting and passion for jazz continue to motivate Lou’s involvement in the community.
 Lou is a graduate of Valparaiso University, with a degree in political communications and a minor in journalism.

 Maya Nash is the Manager of Financial Planning and Analysis (FP&A) at Tucson Electric Power Company, which is the department responsible for developing the organization’s short-term and long-term forecasts.
 As a native Tucsonan, she is very active in her community serving in the following capacities: Jazz in January, Board of Directors; The Tucson (AZ) Chapter of the Links Incorporated (Vice-President of Membership); Alpha Kappa Alpha Sorority Incorporated, Eta Epsilon Omega Chapter (Financial Secretary and Graduate Advisor); YMCA Metropolitan Board of Directors; Southern Arizona Arts and Cultural Alliance (SAACA) (President Emeritus); and past member of the board of Junior Achievement of Southern Arizona.
 She has presented financial literacy seminars to youth in the local community and served as a speaker for the local YWCA’s Women’s Leadership Seminars.
 Maya cherishes the time she spends with her children Desiree’ and Braxton and with her granddaughter Kailee.
 She is passionate about the arts and jazz.
 She travels the world with her husband Lewis in support of jazz education and as an ambassador of the most wonderful genre of music born in America.
 Maya holds a Bachelor’s of Science degree in Accountancy and an MBA from the University of Maryland in College Park and Adelphi Maryland, respectively.
 She is currently pursuing a Masters in Liberal Studies at Arizona State University with a concentration in culture, race, and gender.